ExploreNcrack/Discrete-Math/Unnecessary Assumption/README.md

 # Unnecessary Assumption
 **When you are trying to solve a problem, you are sometimes hindered because you apply assumptions that are not part of the problem.**
-Some of those problem can be easily solved once you get rid of the **unnecessary assumption**
+Some of those problems can be easily solved once you get rid of the **unnecessary assumption**
 ## Example
 One night my uncle was reading an exciting book when his wife turned out the light.
 Even though the room was pitch-dark he went right on reading.
 How could he do that?
 </br>